MartianMadman/RFG_1stPerson/Readme.txt

 -Add 1st person to turrets.

 \Issues/
--Camera view position is off to the right side of the player character's head.
+-Camera view position is off to the right side of the player's head.
--Odd animations visible in player's shadow.
--Player’s character can still be visible.
--Zoom function on weapons won’t work.
+-Zoom function on weapons don't work.
 -Fov cannot be changed.